What are Chinese Card Games?

 Da Lao Er 大老二

 One of the most popular Chinese card games, this 2-4 player game is played both casually and competitively in gambling settings.
 A unique aspect of this game is that 2 is the largest card of the game.
 The goal of the game is to play cards from the hand via combinations, such as Pairs, Triples, Flushes, or Straights.
 Other players can counter with the same combination but of a higher value.
 A player wins once they clear their hand.

 Gou Ji 够级

 Popular in China, Gou Ji is a 6-player game played with 4 packs of cards.
-The game is about clearing you hand, earning points for your team.
-Seating alternates between players from the 2 teams, and cards are played using combinations, having similarities to the Full House set from the west.
+The game is about clearing your hand, and earning points for your team.
+Seating alternates between players from the 2 teams, and cards are played using combinations, having similarities to the Full House set from the West.
 Others answer with larger values.
 The aim is to get “Gou Ji”, where one beats their rivals with a large enough value.

 Gong Zhu 拱猪

 The Chinese variation of Blackjack is popular in South East Asia.
-Unlike Casino Blackjack, Chinese Blackjack the dealer plays a more active role, being able to selectively reveal cards from each player’s hand.
+Unlike regular Blackjack, in Chinese Blackjack the dealer plays a more active role, being able to selectively reveal cards from each player’s hand.
 House rules are commonly implemented, such as the minimum threshold.
-The goal remains the same however, getting to 21 points without going over.
+The goal remains the same, however, getting to 21 points without going over.

 Dou Di Zhu 斗地主

-Chinese Poker is a Chinese card game with major differences to western Poker.
-Each of the 4 players gets 13-cards in hand, and have to divide them into three poker hands of 3, 5, and 5 cards respectively.
+Chinese Poker is a card game with major differences from Western Poker.
+Each of the 4 players gets 13-cards in hand, and has to divide them into three poker hands of 3, 5, and 5 cards respectively.
 Points are then awarded based on the specific combinations.
 Despite the layer of luck, some find the added ability of control to be a huge draw.